 Solomon's father had been, "a man after God's own heart," who trusted the Word of the Lord, and the young king Solomon also humbly acknowledged that God is able to read the thoughts and intentions of man's heart - and so he prayed that if, individually or collectively, the people of Israel would turn to the Lord with their heartfelt and genuine prayer, that God would hear from His heavenly dwelling place, and forgive their sin and heal their land.

 Solomon's long and memorable prayer, was specifically offered to the Lord, on behalf of the people of Israel, and although Israel is the only nation that has ever made a covenant with the Lord and this request is specifically for God to hear and answer the prayer of the people of Israel when they pray in this manner, there is much that we can learn from Solomon's genuine, and humble approach to the Lord.

 Solomon's prayer, identifies him as a man, who expected God to answer his prayer.
-He believed that God is always true to His word, and trusted the Lord to faithful keep His promises to the children of Israel.
+He believed that God is always true to His word, and trusted the Lord to faithfully keep His promises to the children of Israel.
 It teaches us that God is ready to listen to the man or woman who acknowledges their sin and reminds us that God is willing to re-establish sweet fellowship with His children, if they confess their faults to Him.

 His prayer demonstrates God's willingness to listen to the private prayers of individuals, as well as the collective intercessions of the people of God.
 And Solomon's prayer indicates the importance of being specific, as we make our requests to the Lord, and of praying into His perfect will and purpose - in spirit and in truth.